AlqarniMohammed/vegetation-classifier/README.md

 We Developed RandomForestClassifier Model from scikit-learn, with high Accuracy of 95%, and Recall of 95% This means that our model makes 19 correct predictions out of 20.

-Unfortunately you won't find the Model in this repository because the size of our model is bigger than 1.5GB, but again, we're with you ;) So no need to worry.
+Unfortunately you won't find the Model in this repository because the size of our model is 1536MB, but again, we're with you ;) So no need to worry.
 All you have to do is download the model from [here](https://drive.google.com/uc?export=download&id=1CKaFYKKV13CT44DqQqd-3g5oGKMfTu3p), then put it in a folder called models in parallel with the vegetation folder

 If You Have ane questions please contact me [here](www.linkedin.com/in/alqarnimohammed)